 Under this statute, ammunition is defined as any projectile that, in its current state, might be expelled from a firearm by an explosive.
 A firearm is a weapon from which a dangerous projectile may be propelled by an explosive, gas, or air.
-The definition of “firearm” includes currently inoperable firearms but does not include a smooth bore rifle or handgun designed to propel BBs not exceeding .177 caliber by spring, gas, or air.
+The definition of “firearm” includes currently inoperable firearms but not a smooth-bore rifle or handgun designed to propel BB’s not exceeding .177 caliber by spring, gas, or air.

 Felons Cannot Legally Possess Ammunition.

 This updated Felon in Possession of Ammunition law applies to individuals with a previous felony conviction.
-A felony, under this statute, refers to a conviction for an offense that is punishable by imprisonment for four years or more.
-This statute does not prohibit a person convicted of a crime that is punishable by less than four years of imprisonment.
+A felony, under this statute, refers to a conviction for an offense punishable by imprisonment for four years or more.
+This statute does not prohibit a person convicted of a crime punishable by less than four years of imprisonment.

-This amendment applies differently to people convicted of different types of felonies.
-The length of time a convicted felon is prohibited from possession of ammunition or firearms is based on the type of felony conviction, either specified or unspecified.
+This Amendment applies differently to people convicted of different types of felonies.
+The length of time a convicted felon is prohibited from possessing ammunition or firearms is based on the type of felony conviction, either specified or unspecified.